 13.1.1 The Officers.

-13.1.2 Twenty five members (or such other number not exceeding thirty five may be determined as from time to time by the Constituent Body in General Meeting) duly elected in accordance with Rule 8.4.
+13.1.2 Twenty-five members (or such other number not exceeding thirty-five may be determined as from time to time by the Constituent Body in General Meeting) duly elected in accordance with Rule 8.4.
 A Member of the Committee shall hold office from the end of the Annual General Meeting at which he is elected until the end of the following Annual General Meeting and shall be eligible for re-election from year to year.

 13.1.3 The Representative(s) who shall hold office from the end of the Annual General Meeting next following his election until the end of the following Annual General Meeting.